First let's dispel a myth, there really isn't anything special about a HD antenna. Over-the-Air HDTV can be received by using an ordinary TV

 Approximately 90% of HDTV broadcasts are on the UHF band, and UHF antennas are a lot smaller VHF ones, so it may not be worth the hassle getting a VHF antenna, A point worth noting is that while combination VHF/UHF antennas are available, they are generally a compromise.
 You will be sacrificing function in both bands.

 Finally, when choosing an antenna another consideration in directionality.
 Choose a Directional antenna (one that focuses in a single direction) in remote areas where the signal is weak.
 If the signals are coming from multiple directions, the ideal solution is multiple antennas (yep, also unsightly), or an antenna rotator.
 In areas where the signal is strong an Omni-Directional antenna can be used.
-Use this tool to check the signal strength in your area.

 Pretty Cool!
 Over-the-Air DVR